Last updated: 9 June 2026

 What is changing?

 The dividend allowance remains at £500.
-In other words, you can still receive up to £500 in dividends each year without paying any tax.
-Beyond that, the new rates kick in.
+You can receive up to £500 in dividends each year without paying tax.
+Beyond that, the new rates apply.

 How much more will you pay?

 The increase is 2p in every pound of taxable dividend income.
-That might sound small, but it adds up quickly depending on how much you receive.
+That might sound small, but it adds up quickly.

 Worked examples